thoughtspot/thoughtspot.github.io/_admin/setup/set-up-relay-host.md

     $ tscli smtp set-relayhost <IP_address>:<custom_port>
     ```

-    If you are on an earlier version than 6.0.5, [contact ThoughtSpot Support]({{ site.baseurl }}/appliance/contact.html) to use a custom port.
+    If you are on 6.1 rather than 6.1.1, or an earlier version than 6.0.5, [contact ThoughtSpot Support]({{ site.baseurl }}/appliance/contact.html) to use a custom port.

 3. Verify your settings: